OsWALD: Development

 In August 1986, Keld Jensen founded the first professional Danish game developing company, Kele Line, in Slangerup.
 The company later moved to Amager, which helped attract some young talented developers.
 The company released their first successful games, The Vikings and Tiger Mission, as well as two other games, Cyborg and Zyrons Escape.
 Their distributor, however, disappeared with all of the profits, which left Keld unable to pay his developers, causing a rift within the company.
 Ivan Sølvason (b.
 1960 to Bjarne Sølvason), an editor for the Commodore 64 and Amiga magazine COMputer (also known as Det Nye COMputer), ran a hit-piece on Kele Line in the magazine.
 Several people left the company to form a new one in 1987, named Starvision International, with Sølvason acting in a managerial role for it.
 Starvision was an ambitious company at the time, having a branch in New York, releasing their first game M.A.C.H.: Maneuverable Armed Computer Humans, and having several games in development in 1988, including Gigaball, World Atlas, Mega Pinball (later renamed Super Pinball), Twin Ranger, Starfighter One, and Super Elite.
-The developers quickly got tired of Sølvason's lack of participation in their work, and they had no cash inflow, which left M.A.C.H. as their only game, and Swiss Computer Arts would publish Gigaball (renamed Giganoid) instead.
+(Note: Attributed to multiple references:) The developers quickly got tired of Sølvason's lack of participation in their work, and they had no cash inflow, which left M.A.C.H. as their only game, and Swiss Computer Arts would publish Gigaball (renamed Giganoid) instead.
 Most of the team left to work in the United States on Sword of Sodan at Discovery Software, leaving Sølvason in Denmark to continue the remaining projects.